micmejia/bible-dump/NKJV/Isaiah/Isa 33.md

 Your heart will meditate on terror: "Where _is_ the scribe?
 Where _is_ he who weighs?
 Where _is_ he who counts the towers?"

 ###### 19
-You will not see a fierce people, A people of obscure speech, beyond perception, Of a [^e]stammering tongue _that you_ cannot understand.
+You will not see a fierce people, A people of obscure speech, beyond perception, Of a stammering tongue _that you_ cannot understand.

 ###### 20
 Look upon Zion, the city of our appointed feasts; Your eyes will see Jerusalem, a quiet home, A tabernacle _that_ will not be taken down; Not one of its stakes will ever be removed, Nor will any of its cords be broken.

 ###### 21
-But there the majestic Lord _will be_ for us A place of broad rivers _and_ streams, In which no [^f]galley with oars will sail, Nor majestic ships pass by
+But there the majestic Lord _will be_ for us A place of broad rivers _and_ streams, In which no galley with oars will sail, Nor majestic ships pass by

 ###### 22
 (For the Lord _is_ our Judge, The Lord _is_ our Lawgiver, The Lord _is_ our King; He will save us);